The Sadducees

 Jesus and the Sadducees

-As perceived by the Nazarene Essenes, and Jesus himself, the Sadducees had created major problems.
+As perceived by the Nazarene Essenes and Jesus himself, the Sadducees had created significant problems.
 The first deals with their adherence to what today is called Greek Rationalism.
 Greek Rationalism (Stoicism, Epicureanism) had invaded Sadducaic thinking, and the syncretism between Greek philosophers and Judaic religion had begun.
-Rationalism works well for disciplines such as mathematics, mathematical proofs, and the scientific method, also lending a practical approach to personal and social development.
-However, in such an atmosphere spiritual revelation or revealed knowledge might not fare so well.
+Rationalism works well for disciplines such as mathematics, mathematical proofs, and the scientific method, lending a practical approach to personal and social development.
+However, spiritual revelation or revealed knowledge might not fare so well in such an atmosphere.
 Witnessing or quickening of the spirit and the need for prophetical renewal does not lend itself to intellectual figuring.
 This structured approach describes the Sadducaic intent within Mosaic law.

 Running the Temple allowed for overseeing the temple tax.
-This tax is accrued under Mosaic law and is meant to maintain the Temple.
-The Sadducees’ misuse of tax funds allows them to maintain personal wealth and power.
+This tax is accrued under Mosaic law and is intended to maintain the Temple.
+The Sadducees’ misuse of tax funds will enable them to maintain personal wealth and power.
 The disparity between the Nazarenes, and Jesus in particular, stemmed from a continuation of this monied influence.
-It is interesting to note that later the Pharisees made the temple tax mandatory by law and could seize property if it was not paid.
+Interestingly, the Pharisees later made the temple tax mandatory by law and could seize property if it was not paid.
 This rapacious nature insinuates the Pharisees into a monied position within Jewish society: “Woe to you blind guides!
-You say, ‘If anyone swears by the temple it means nothing; but if anyone swears by the gold of the temple, he is bound by his oath’ ” (Matt.
+You say, ‘If anyone swears by the temple it means nothing; but if anyone swears by the gold of the temple, he is bound by his oath’” (Matt.
 23:15-18).
 Jesus castigates the lawyers (Qumran Essene) and Pharisees, but his statement is premised (v.
 14) on improperly accumulated wealth.

 *

-Even though in 78-76 BC the Pharisees replaced the Sadducees as the predominate sect, the Sadducees continued as the Temple priests.
+Even though the Pharisees replaced the Sadducees in 78-76 BC as the predominant sect, the Sadducees continued as the Temple priests.
 Their power and influence remained primarily in Jerusalem.
 Along with the Pharisees, they ruled within the religious court, the Great Sanhedrin, made up of chief priests, scribes, and elders.
 They were also assisted by the chief scribe of the Qumran Essene, perhaps a more weighty figure than Caiaphus himself, for it would be this chief scribe who would give the final interpretation in all matters.
 In the trial of Jesus, this chief scribe would have to be a central figure.

 God Bless!